Introduction: Most common cloud security threats

 When data is improperly stored or transmitted without proper security protocols, attackers can exploit these vulnerabilities to access confidential information.
 This can result in significant financial losses, regulatory penalties, and reputational damage, especially as cloud services often store vast amounts of critical customer and business data across global locations.

-2. Account Hijacking
+2. Account hijacking

-In cloud computing, account hijacking occurs when cybercriminals gain unauthorized access to cloud accounts by exploiting weak or stolen credentials.
+In cloud computing, account hijacking occurs when cyber criminals gain unauthorized access to cloud accounts by exploiting weak or stolen credentials.
 Due to the centralized nature of cloud platforms, a compromised account can provide attackers with extensive control over cloud resources, enabling them to manipulate data, deploy malware, or perform fraudulent activities unnoticed.
-Attackers may also use cloud accounts to escalate privileges, granting access to more sensitive areas of the cloud infrastructure.
-The consequences of account hijacking are particularly severe in cloud environments, as a single compromised account can affect multiple systems, applications, or data repositories across a distributed network.

-Application Programming Interfaces (APIs) allow different software systems to interact.
-Insecure APIs can become vulnerable to cyber-attacks if they aren’t properly secured, allowing unauthorized access to cloud services.
+APIs allow different software systems to interact.
+If they aren't properly secured, APIs can become vulnerable to cyber-attacks, allowing unauthorized access to cloud services.

-4. Denial of Service (DoS) Attacks
+4. Denial of Service (DoS) attacks

-A Denial of Service (DoS) attack in a cloud environment involves overwhelming cloud services, such as websites, applications, or APIs, with a flood of illegitimate traffic, rendering them inaccessible to legitimate users.
+A DoS attack in a cloud environment involves overwhelming cloud services, such as websites, applications, or APIs, with a flood of illegitimate traffic, rendering them inaccessible to legitimate users.
 In cloud computing, these attacks can have far-reaching consequences, including crippling essential business functions, degrading user experience, and causing significant financial losses due to prolonged downtime.

-5. Insider Threats
+5. Insider threats

 Not all threats come from outside an organization.
 Employees or contractors with legitimate access to cloud resources can intentionally or accidentally cause security breaches by mishandling data or abusing privileges.